Entropy (information theory): Data compression

 Shannon's definition of entropy, when applied to an information source, can determine the minimum channel capacity required to reliably transmit the source as encoded binary digits.
 Shannon's entropy measures the information contained in a message as opposed to the portion of the message that is determined (or predictable).
 Examples of the latter include redundancy in language structure or statistical properties relating to the occurrence frequencies of letter or word pairs, triplets etc. The minimum channel capacity can be realized in theory by using the typical set or in practice using Huffman, Lempel–Ziv or arithmetic coding.
 (See also Kolmogorov complexity.)
 In practice, compression algorithms deliberately include some judicious redundancy in the form of checksums to protect against errors.
 The entropy rate of a data source is the average number of bits per symbol needed to encode it.
 Shannon's experiments with human predictors show an information rate between 0.6 and 1.3 bits per character in English; the PPM compression algorithm can achieve a compression ratio of 1.5 bits per character in English text.

-If a compression scheme is lossless – one in which you can always recover the entire original message by decompression – then a compressed message has the same quantity of information as the original but communicated in fewer characters.
+If a compression scheme is lossless – one in which you can always recover the entire original message by decompression – then a compressed message has the same quantity of information as the original but is communicated in fewer characters.
 It has more information (higher entropy) per character.
 A compressed message has less redundancy.
 Shannon's source coding theorem states a lossless compression scheme cannot compress messages, on average, to have more than one bit of information per bit of message, but that any value less than one bit of information per bit of message can be attained by employing a suitable coding scheme.
 The entropy of a message per bit multiplied by the length of that message is a measure of how much total information the message contains.
 Shannon's theorem also implies that no lossless compression scheme can shorten all messages.
 If some messages come out shorter, at least one must come out longer due to the pigeonhole principle.
 In practical use, this is generally not a problem, because one is usually only interested in compressing certain types of messages, such as a document in English, as opposed to gibberish text, or digital photographs rather than noise, and it is unimportant if a compression algorithm makes some unlikely or uninteresting sequences larger.

 A 2011 study in Science estimates the world's technological capacity to store and communicate optimally compressed information normalized on the most effective compression algorithms available in the year 2007, therefore estimating the entropy of the technologically available sources.

 The authors estimate humankind technological capacity to store information (fully entropically compressed) in 1986 and again in 2007.
-They break the information into three categories—to store information on a medium, to receive information through one-way broadcast networks, or to exchange information through two-way telecommunication networks.
+They break the information into three categories—to store information on a medium, to receive information through one-way broadcast networks, or to exchange information through two-way telecommunications networks.